-LONG TERM INSURANCE BUSINESS Class of business Descriptions Life assurance business The business of undertaking liability under contracts upon human life or contracts to pay annuities on human life, but excludes permanent health insurance business and personal accident insurance business; Pension business The business of effecting and carrying out of - (a) contracts to manage individual pension schemes or plans which are offered to an individual; (b) contracts to manage the investment of private pension schemes; (c) contracts referred to in paragraphs (a) and (b) which are combined with contracts of insurance covering either conservation of capital or payment of a minimum interest.
-Amended by [Act No. 15 of 2012] Permanent health insurance business The business of undertaking liability under contracts to provide specified benefits against risks of persons becoming incapacitated in consequence of sustaining injury as a result of an accident or of an accident of a specified class or of sickness or infirmity, being contracts that either are not expressed to be terminable by the insurer or are expressed to be so

-Linked long term terminable only in special circumstances mentioned in the contract; The business of effecting and carrying out contracts of insurance under insurance business which the benefits are wholly or partly to be determined by reference to the value of, or the income from, property of any description, or by reference to fluctuations in, or in an index of, the value of property of any description.
-Structured investment-linked insurance business The business of effecting and carrying out contracts of insurance under which the benefits are, wholly or partly, to be determined by reference to the value of, or the income from, a dedicated investment portfolio held separately for each policyholder with a custodian, and which may include the own assets and investments of the policyholder, both existing at inception and accruing over the future term of the policy, with a minimum subscription at inception in cash or assets which may be specified in FSC Rules guidelines.
+LONG TERM INSURANCE BUSINESS Class of business Descriptions The business of undertaking liability under contracts upon Life assurance human life or contracts to pay annuities on human life, but business excludes permanent health insurance business and personal accident insurance business; The business of effecting and carrying out of Pension business - (a) contracts to manage pension funds or the investment of pension funds; - (b) contracts of the kind mentioned in paragraph (a) that are combined with contract of insurance covering either conservation of capital or payment of a minimum interest; or (c) contracts on a group basis to provide pensions during the lifetime of employees as from their retirement and to their dependants should they die in service or on pension; The business of effecting and carrying out of - (a) contracts to manage individual pension schemes or plans which are offered to an individual; (b) contracts to manage the investment of private pension schemes; (c) contracts referred to in paragraphs (a) and (b) which are combined with contracts of insurance covering either conservation of capital or payment of a minimum interest.
+The business of undertaking liability under contracts to provide Permanent health specified benefits against risks of persons becoming insurance business incapacitated in consequence of sustaining injury as a result of an accident or of an accident of a specified class or of sickness or infirmity, being contracts that either are not expressed to be terminable by the insurer or are expressed to be so terminable only in special circumstances mentioned in the contract; Linked long term The business of effecting and carrying out contracts of insurance insurance business under which the benefits are wholly or partly to be determined by reference to the value of, or the income from, property of any description, or by reference to fluctuations in, or in an index of, the value of property of any description.